MJBlatherwick/SoftwareDevLab/notes.md

 4. Under "Branch name pattern", type "main"
 5. Under "Protect matching branches", select Require a pull request before merging.
 6. Set "Require Approvals" to be 1.
+7. Set "Do not allow bypassing the above settings" to 1.

 To test this, attempt to push a change directly to main.
 It should be blocked.